PATH5131 Anatomical Pathology

 - Students are able to (1) describe the mechanisms of cellular injury; (2) detect evidence for cellular injury by microscopy; (3) demonstrate microscopic assessment of tissues which includes immunocytochemical and several histochemical techniques (enzymatic and non-enzymatic); (4) describe the mechanisms that determine acute and chronic inflammation, atherogenesis and thrombosis; (5) detect and interpret structural evidence for the presence of acute and chronic inflammation in tissues as well as thrombosis, embolism and atheroma; (6) describe the mechanisms of aberrations of tissue growth, cell division and neoplasia; and (7) detect and interpret structural evidence for the diagnosis of growth abnormalities as well as benign and malignant neoplasms in various tissues (the latter includes preparation and interpretation of cytological samples).

-- Indicative assessments in this unit are as follows: (1) practical reports; (2) quizzes; and (3) examinations.
+- Indicative assessments in this unit are as follows: (1) practical reports; (2) quizzes; (3) slide collections; and (4) examinations.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.